 From my experience, it’s much harder for those around me to separate me from the disease.
 So, when I’m too tired to listen, be attentive, play, join in or can’t go bushwalking, go to the shops or invite friends over, they don’t usually see dermatomyositis.
 It’s more a case of Mummy being asleep again.
 Mummy can’t be bothered or…Mummy doesn’t love me.

 So, I also have to forgive what can be a lack of understanding and compassion by those who I love the most at times.
 Deal with their anger and disappointment that Mummy is somewhat broken and there’s a gap between the concept of what a mother should be and reality.
-As my health goes up and down quite significantly, this can also be the contrast between well Mummy and sock Mummy.
-They don’t need to look any further afield to make that comparision.
+As my health goes up and down quite significantly, this can also be the contrast between “Well Mummy” and “Sick Mummy”.
+They don’t need to look any further afield to know what they’re missing out on.

-When my kids are angry about things and playing up, they’re actually needing more love, not less and it’s not the time for me to retreat, which goes against any concept of self-preservation but that’s what it means to be a parent.
-Somehow, you need to be thick-skinned and thin-skinned all at the same time but who is immune to being hurt, especially by those you love the most?
+When my kids are angry about things and playing up, they’re actually needing more love, not less and it’s not the time for me to retreat, which goes against any concept of self-preservation.
+However, that’s what it means to be a parent.
+Somehow, you need to be thick-skinned and thin-skinned all at the same time.
+However, who is immune to being hurt, especially by those you love the most?